About Counselling

 Q: What can I expect in a counselling session?

 A: Absolutely.
 You don’t need to have all the words or a clear diagnosis to start therapy.
 Sometimes the first step is simply noticing that something feels “off” and exploring it together.
+Early sessions often focus on what feels most important, and your goals can evolve as we go.

 Q: How long does counselling usually take?